google/zx/docs/typescript.md

 # TypeScript

-zx is written in TypeScript and provides the corresponding libdefs out of box.
-Typings are TS 4+ compatible.
+zx is written in TypeScript and provides the corresponding libdefs out of the box.
+Types are TS 4+ compatible.
+Write code in any suitable format `.ts`, `.mts`, `.cts` or add [a custom loader](./cli#non-standard-extension).

 ```ts
 // script.ts